Hiroshi Saitō (mayor): Career

 In October 1991, Saitō was elected mayor of Tokorozawa.

+He announced in August 2007 that he would not run for a fifth term and was succeeded by Yoshiko Tōma in October 2007.

+Controversies

-While he was in office, in 1997, TV Asahi aired a news report alleging that the vegetables grown in Tokorozawa were polluted with dioxin.
+While he was mayor of Tokorozawa, in 1997, TV Asahi aired a news report alleging that the vegetables grown in Tokorozawa were polluted with dioxin.
 Saitō had his salary docked for covering up information about the pollution.

-He announced in August 2007 that he would not run for a fifth term and was succeeded by Yoshiko Tōma in October 2007.